MinaProtocol/mina/frontend/website/docs/developers/directory-structure.md

         - `logproc/`
             This utility reads from `stdin` and can filter and pretty print the log messages emitted by the coda daemon.

-        - `kademlia-haskell/`
+        - `libp2p_helper/`
-            This is a simple wrapper around a Haskell implementation of the kademlia DHT.
+            This Go program bridges a Coda daemon to go-libp2p using a JSON protocol over stdin/stdout.

     - `external/`
         Local copies of external libraries which we've had to make some tweaks to.